itsjcsionelo/starter/README.md

-# starter
-My App Starter Files
+# Starter Files
+### This repository contains all the files I personally use for starting my project

+## Contains: